 - Adjust your body position, use your arms to support yourself, and manipulate where you shift your weight.

 - Most part of your weight should be tilted toward the roller.
 This adds extra pressure.
-Imagine if someone would stand above you snd apply their hands and press.
+Imagine if someone would stand above you and apply their hands and press.

 - If you cannot handle the discomfort, reduce the pressure by slowly moving your body away from the roller.

-- Start rolling slowly, almost like you would watch the slow-motion video.
-Rolling fast doesn’t allow the time for the tissue to adapt.
+- Start rolling slowly, almost like you would watching a slow-motion video.
+Rolling fast doesn’t allow time for the tissue to adapt.
 The slower you roll, the more benefits you get.

 - Find the trigger point (painful spot).
 Some places may feel normal.
-If you find the painful spot, your job is to desensitize this tissue.
+If you find a painful spot, your job is to desensitize this tissue.